This blog, Happier Freelancing is officially 1 year old. Woohoo!

 - Pinterest: 48 traffic / 125 followers

 The blog title is very important to drive traffic from the search engine.
 I think MonsterInsights helped to boost my organic traffic!
 MonsterInsights is a WordPress plugin that allows you to easily add, customize, and manage the Google Analytics on your WordPress site.
 And also, it’s helped me to create SEO-friendly blog titles.
-MonsterInsights is free to download, the paid plan provides more features, always 14 days money-back guarantee.
+MonsterInsights is free to download, the paid plan provides more features, and always a 14-day money-back guarantee.

 Blog title store and suggestion look like this:

 As you see it, my website traffic was very little.
 However, I still made enough money to cover all the expenses to run this site.

 In 2020, I had 31 sponsored post opportunities from the ShareASale affiliate network.
 (I think I was very lucky.
 I hope the luck will keep continuing) If you want to make money through affiliate marketing and blogging, I highly recommend signing up for ShareASale.